-After they purchased their 2017 Thor Aria 3401 motorhome they spent three months off grid with Eddie and Aileen Glonek of Mobile Homestead Solar Services.
-Eddie taught them the basics of living in an RV, as well as set up their solar system.
+After they purchased their 2017 Thor Aria 3401 motorhome, they spent three months off grid with Eddie and Aileen Glonek of Mobile Homestead Solar Services.
+Eddie taught them the basics of living in an RV and set up their solar system.
 Afterwards, they went to Palmetto, Florida, so John could become a certified RV technician through the Recreational Vehicle Service Academy.
 His reasoning for this certification was that he wanted to understand his RV and be able to fix it when needed.

 Their passion for the stars has been supplemented by the fact that John and Brenda live in their 35-foot 2017 Thor Aria 3401 motorhome.
 When choosing this rig, it was important for them to have the correct size for national and state parks.

-Along with their RV a Ford-250 pulls their Mobile Solar “MS-325” solar trailer to control the climate for their telescope equipment, “We plan on avoiding the extreme temperatures by following the 70-degree weather (moving north or south with the weather).
-However, I wanted to have an air conditioner with heat pumps added to the trailer as well”.
-The MS-325 has 12 solar panels and can house all their equipment along with enough space for: a composting toilet, extra water and gear.
+Along with their RV, a Ford-250 pulls their Mobile Solar “MS-325” solar trailer to control the climate for their telescope equipment, “we plan on avoiding the extreme temperatures by following the 70-degree weather (moving north or south with the weather).
+However, I wanted to have an air conditioner with heat pumps added to the trailer as well.”
+The MS-325 has 12 solar panels and can house all their equipment along with enough space for a composting toilet, extra water and their gear.

 Why Battle Born Batteries?